 - Acted for a LSE listed pharmaceutical company in respect of a breach of warranty claim against the vendor arising from its acquisition of a well-known product.
 The vendor had been directed by the EU Commission to sell the product because it had recently acquired a business that meant that it controlled the market in that area.
 However, as it was asserted that the vendor had not complied with its regulatory obligations in relation to the product, it was withdrawn from the market following the acquisition.
 The EU Commission directed that the vendor provide the purchaser with all necessary assistance to return the product to the market.

 - Acted for a major European listed pharmaceutical company in relation to a dispute under a distribution agreement for a pharmaceutical product.
 Claim value: US$30 million.

 - Advised a LSE listed pharmaceutical company in relation to various distribution agreements; advices included ability to rely on a limitation of liability clause for alleged deliberate breach of the agreement, and the amount of compensation payable under the Commercial Agents (Council Directive) Regulations.

-- Acting for international steel company in an LCIA arbitration in London in relation to an agency agreement with a third party for commission payable.
+- Acted for international steel company in an LCIA arbitration in London in relation to an agency agreement with a third party for commission payable.
 Claim value: US$20m.

-- Advising private mining company in relation to a dispute concerning the aborted sale of a subsidiary mining company in Africa valued at US$283 million.
+- Advised private mining company in relation to a dispute concerning the aborted sale of a subsidiary mining company in Africa valued at US$283 million.

-- Acting for and advising a major international commodities trading company in relation to a dispute with a substantial lender and supplier to the company involving several jurisdictions.
+- Acted for and advising a major international commodities trading company in relation to a dispute with a substantial lender and supplier to the company involving several jurisdictions.
 Claim value; US$170 million.